-On Canvas under each course per semester, the faculty has posted the associated course syllabus containing dates of quizzes, exams, competencies, projects, etc. These individual calendars can be uploaded by each student into a master calendar for a comprehensive overview of semester requirements.
+On Canvas under each course per semester, the faculty has posted the associated course syllabus containing dates of quizzes, exams, competencies, projects, etc. These individual calendars can be uploaded by each student into a master calendar for a comprehensive semester requirement overview.